dtpalmer1220/Group-5-Reaction-Wheel/README.md

 # <b>Introduction:</b>

 In this project, the Inertial Wheel Pendulum, or IWP, was investigated and modeled.
 The IWP utilizes the angular momentum of a mass to swing a pendulum bar up and balance the bar vertically.
 This project is a great practice in control systems.
 Utilizing a single motor and two sensors, the IWP will self balance upon having a force act upon it and changing its angle from zero to some other value.
 This will begin a swing up control and then balance the beam vertically, utilizing a motor attached to a rotatable mass.
 This system was first described in Spong et.
 Al. [1].
+This system has two degrees of freedom, one on the pendulum and one on the actuator iteself.

 A capabilities database and a functional viewpoint were created at the beginning of the project.
 These helped understand the process that we need to model in order to proceed.
 This step was extremely valuable in taking steps in the right direction.